What are the different charcoals used in art?

 Compare different brands for compressed charcoal

 Brands: I don’t get any money for any brand I name, for sure the brands change their recipes over time.
-No brand tells exactly what you buy and every artist has different preferences.
+No brand tells you exactly what you’re buying and every artist has different preferences.

 Hatching of Michealangelo

 There are a few things that are important for me in compressed charcoal

 I am looking for the biggest range from grey to black and what is possible in one stick.
 A lot of compressed charcoal cannot go to black.

 The oiliness of the stick—too oily or waxy means most of the time you get no grey out of the stick.
 The blacks are melting on good paper too easily.

 Too dry—they have no black in there, and melt too much, smudging on the paper.
 Melting means for me that the charcoal is going to spread so it looks like a cloud of chalk.

 Compressed chalk changes by temperature and age.
 The same brand, but an older package can be very dry, and brittle.

 The form—I still like the round sticks from 8 mm.
 They lay easily in the hand, though the thin ones break too easily.
 Squares sticks give lines I didn’t make myself, like a pallet knife.
 Triangles have both problems in terms of breakage and give extra lines.
 Flat squares I don’t understand the function, only that they don’t roll from your table.